shogun-toolbox/shogun/README_developer.md

   ```
   chmod +x .git/hook/pre-commit
   ```

-To make a release, refer to the Makefile in the root dir of the repo.
+To make a release, adjust the [NEWS](NEWS) file properly, i.e. date, release version (like 3.0.0), adjust the soname if required (cf. [README_soname](README_soname.md)) and if a new data version is required add that too.
+If parameters have been seen changes increase the parameter version too.